lukso-network/LIPs/LSPs/LSP-11-BasicSocialRecovery.md

 ## Simple Summary

-This standard describes a **basic social recovery** contract that can recover access to [ERC725] contracts and removes the need for seed phrases or private keys.
+This standard describes a **basic social recovery** contract that can recover access to [ERC725] contracts and removes the need for seed phrases or private keys backups.

 ## Abstract